Postmodernism For Rationalists (my attempt)

 But:

-D. Catholics might want to deny there was a Dark Age, because they were ascendant during that period and it would be pretty embarassing.
+D. Catholics might want to deny there was a Dark Age, because they were ascendant during that period and it would be pretty embarrassing.

 E. Multiculturalists might want to deny there was a Dark Age, because a Dark Age would imply that some cultures and time periods are better and more civilized, while others are superstitious and barbarous.